robertemi/Book_Recommender/README.md

 pip install requirements.txt

-**IMPORTANT**
+**!!IMPORTANT!!**

-BEFORE RUNNING THE SERVER MAKE SURE TO RUN python3 **setup.py**.
+BEFORE RUNNING THE SERVER MAKE SURE TO RUN **python3 setup.py**.
 This creates the embeddings and stores these for the sample books.txt data.
 Without running this beforehand, the book recommender will NOT work!

 **To run the server:**